raj-nishant/cryptonet-assign/README.md

-• Integrated API for fetching user data, reduced website loading speed by 50% by implementing Shimmer UI for web pages with delayed API response times.
+### `Integrated API for fetching user data, reduced website loading speed by 50% by implementing Shimmer UI for web pages with delayed API response times.`

-• Utilized hooks for various component tasks.
+### `Utilized hooks for various component tasks.`

-• built custom hooks to standardize operations.
+### `built custom hooks to standardize operations.`

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).